 Helen translates contemporary Chinese literature, including novels, picture books and graphic novels for children and young adults.
 In 2017 she won the Marsh Award for Children’s Literature in Translation and a Chen Bochui Special Award.
 She works collaboratively with the China Fiction Book Club, Paper Republic, and the Leeds Centre for New Chinese Writing.
 In 2016, she co-founded Chinese Books for Young Readers.

-Regular contributors to World Kid Lit blog
+World Kid Lit blog regular contributors

 Alexandra Büchler is director of Literature Across Frontiers, editor and translator of prose, poetry and non-fiction with thirty publications to her name.
 She has edited six anthologies of short fiction in translation and was series editor of Arc Publications‘ bilingual poetry anthologies New Voices from Europe and Beyond 2006-2016.